 MR imaging is approved by the FDA (Federal Drug Administration) for its safety and usefulness in diagnosing many different conditions.
 Doctors have been using this test since 1981 with good results.
 However, it’s very important to let the technician know if you have any metal implants or cardiac pacemaker before the procedure.
 These objects can move or not work properly if exposed to the magnetic field.

-After the MRI, you’ll be okay to go back to your daily activities, unless you required special medication to make you drowsy during the procedure.
+After the MRI, you’ll likely be okay to go back to your daily activities, unless you had special medicine to make you drowsy during the procedure.
 Your health care provider will let you know if you have any restrictions on what you can or can’t do after the MRI, as well as when the results will be available.